(klin'' da mye' sin)

 You may develop these problems during your treatment or up to several months after your treatment has ended.
 Call your doctor if you experience any of the following symptoms during your treatment with clindamycin injection or during the first several months after your treatment is finished: watery or bloody stools, diarrhea, stomach cramps, or fever.

 Talk to your doctor about the risks of receiving clindamycin injection.

 WHY is this medicine prescribed?

-Topical clindamycin is used to treat acne.
+Clindamycin injection is used to treat certain types of bacterial infections, including infections of the lungs, skin, blood, bones, joints, female reproductive organs, and internal organs.
 Clindamycin is in a class of medications called lincomycin antibiotics.
-It works by slowing or stopping the growth of bacteria that cause acne and by decreasing swelling.
+It works by slowing or stopping the growth of bacteria.

 HOW should this medicine be used?

 Clindamycin injection comes as a liquid to be injected intravenously (into a vein) over a period of 10 to 40 minutes or intramuscularly (into a muscle).
 It is usually given two to four times a day.
 The length of your treatment depends on the type of infection you have and how well you respond to the medication.